Merlin04/Adfinder/README.md

 There is also a Chrome extension that is mostly the same as the Firefox extension, there's just a few small tweaks I made to get it working in Chrome.

+There is another branch, `MLNETFormatter-shorten-articles`, that includes a version of MLNETFormatter that saves only the first 3 sections of articles and a trained model using the dataset that this produced.
+I tried this in hopes that it could improve the accuracy, but it did not help, in some cases making it worse.

 ## Usage

 The GitHub repository includes a pre-trained model, but if you would like to re-train it, follow these steps: